-In recent seasons, Ms. Schultz, expected to have a “stellar future” (Opera Magazine), made her house and role debut at Teatro alla Scala as Susanna (Le nozze di Figaro) under Franz Welser-Möst; returned to the Salzburger Festspiele for her first Vitellia (La clemenza di Tito) under Teodor Currentzis in a new production by Peter Sellars; debuted at the New National Theatre Tokyo in Der Rosenkavalier (Sophie); performed with Zurich Opera House as the lead role of The Widow in Mendelssohn’s Elias; and continued as a member of the Bayerische Staatsoper ensemble with roles including Pamina (Die Zauberflöte), Carmen (Micaëla), La bohème (Musetta), Das Rheingold (Freia), Cosi fan tutte (Fiordiligi), and Parsifal (Klingsors Zaubermädchen), among others.
+In recent seasons, Ms. Schultz, expected to have a “stellar future” (Opera Magazine), made her house and role debut at Teatro alla Scala as Susanna (Le nozze di Figaro) under Franz Welser-Möst; returned to the Salzburger Festspiele for her first Vitellia (La clemenza di Tito) under Teodor Currentzis in a new production by Peter Sellars; debuted at the New National Theatre Tokyo in Der Rosenkavalier (Sophie); performed with Zurich Opera House as The Widow in Mendelssohn’s Elias; and continued as a member of the Bayerische Staatsoper ensemble with roles including Pamina (Die Zauberflöte), Carmen (Micaëla), La bohème (Musetta), Das Rheingold (Freia), Cosi fan tutte (Fiordiligi), and Parsifal (Klingsors Zaubermädchen), among others.

 She also made a number of exciting concert and recital debuts, including with the National Symphony Orchestra for Mahler’s Symphony No.2 under Christoph Eschenbach, with The Cleveland Orchestra in Cleveland and at Carnegie Hall in Haydn's iconic The Seasons, with the Gewandhausorchester Leipzig in Tippett’s A Child of Our Time under Stefan Asbury, with the Finnish Radio Symphony Orchestra in a program of Mozart concert arias under John Storgårds; and at Wigmore Hall with pianist Jonathan Ware.
 Ms. Schultz has also enjoyed recent debuts with the Iceland Symphony Orchestra in Strauss’ Brentano Lieder under Andrew Litton, at the Rheingau Musik Festival in Mendelssohn’s A Midsummer Night’s Dream, and with The Deutsche Kammerphilharmonie Bremen on tour to Japan in Beethoven’s Fidelio, both under Paavo Järvi, and at Musikfestival Heidelberger Frühling with Mirga Gražinytė-Tyla in Beethoven’s Ah!
 Perfido.

 Born in Cape Town and raised in Bloemfontein, South Africa, Ms. Schultz currently resides in Munich.